legend80s/mixin-loader/README.md

 ***You should check whether [sass-resources-loader](https://www.npmjs.com/package/sass-resources-loader) meets you requirements or not before using this loader.***

-## Features
-1. import a specific mixin or a bunch of them
-2. import `css3` as a whole

 ## Installation
 `npm install mixin-loader --save-dev`